This post may contain affiliate links, which means I may receive compensation if you make a purchase using one of these links.

 I’ve seen posts about The Minimalist Game for a few years, but I always resisted.
 (Can we say, scared of failure?!)

-In February 2018, I am decluttering the amount of items for the date of the month (ex.
+In February 2018, I am decluttering the number of items for the date of the month (ex.
 1 on Feb 1, 2 on Feb 2, etc.), meaning a total of 406 items will be gone from my house by the end of the month!

 If you choose to do the game in a month with 30 or 31 days, you could have nearly 500 items gone!

 What I Decluttered in Week One:

 - Day 1 – outgrown toddler sneakers (1)

 - Day 2 – empty essential oil bottles (2)

 - Day 3 – broken space heater, coffee mug and headphones (3)